 Connecting the region's cities and completing the light rail spine

-This 25-year program expands the mass transit network to connect 16 cities with light rail, 30 cities with Bus Rapid Transit and ST Express bus service, and 12 cities with commuter rail.
+This 25-year program expands the mass transit network to connect 16 cities with light rail, 30 cities with BRT and ST Express bus service, and 12 cities with commuter rail.

-- 62 new miles of light rail to complete a 116-mile system with extensions to Everett via the Paine Field Industrial Center; Tacoma via Federal Way and Fife; downtown Redmond; Ballard via South Lake Union and Seattle Center; West Seattle; and a new light rail line from south Kirkland through Bellevue to Issaquah.
+- 62 new miles of light rail to complete a 116-mile system with extensions to Everett via the Paine Field Industrial Center (Boeing Field); Tacoma via Federal Way and Fife; downtown Redmond; Ballard via South Lake Union and Seattle Center; West Seattle; and a new light rail line from south Kirkland through Bellevue to Issaquah.

-- Bus Rapid Transit on major highways to the north, east and south of Lake Washington with service every 10 minutes during peak hours.
+- BRT on major highways to the north, east and south of Lake Washington with service every 10 minutes during peak hours.

-- Sounder South platform extensions to accommodate trains up to 10 cars in length serving up to 40 percent more passengers; Sounder South service from Lakewood to DuPont; and access improvements and parking at stations along the north and south lines.
+- Sounder South capacity expansion with platform extensions to accommodate trains up to 10 cars in length serving up to 40 percent more passengers; extended service from Lakewood to DuPont; and access improvements at stations along the north and south lines.

 Expanding the regional mass transit system